Kimplul/hid-tmff2/README.md

   make
   sudo make install
   sudo make udev-rules # optional but should fix some common issues
+  # sudo make steamdeck-rules # ONLY run if you're on a SteamDeck
   ```
 + Plug wheel back in
 + Reboot *(Optional, yet Recommended)*